shuban-789/Cdecode/README.md

 Current Version: V1.0
 If cipher requires no key, type 'none' for the key parameter

+Put ciphertext in quotations, as versions go by, support for more ciphers will be added, as well as better formatting

 +-----Supported Ciphers-----+
 |Caesar (-c arg: caesar)    |
 +---------------------------+